nucleuscloud/neosync/docs/docs/transformers/gen-javascript-transformer.md

 ### transformStringPhoneNumber

-Transforms an existing phone number that is typed as a string.
+Anonymizes and transforms an existing phone number that is typed as a string.

 **Parameters**